-Note: Any additional information about either Mr. Kai Bechgaard or Mr. Alexander Taub would be greatly appreciated, and also any photographs.
+Note: Any additional information about either these bridge personalities, Mr. Kai Bechgaard or Mr. Alexander Taub, would be greatly appreciated, and especially any photographs.

 The foundation of the devised signaling method is that the player signals according to the following guidelines when possible.
 The cards shown for additional clarification are the lowest-ranking cards such as 2 - 3 - 4 - 5 - 6 - 7 - 8 for convenience only of presentation purposes.

 1. with five cards in a suit, the player employs a delayed signal.
 The sequence would be the 3 from 65432 for example.
 2. with six cards in a suit, the player employs a continued signal.
 The sequence would be the 4 from 765432 for example.
 3. with seven cards in a suit, the player employs a double signal.
 The sequence would be the 3 from 8765432 for example.

 The following example, as illustrated in The Official Encyclopedia of Bridge, Third Edition, 1975, page 29, shows the application of the Bechgaard signals.